Skip to content

 What You’ll Find at the Plaza

-The Plaza’s this cute square surrounded by gorgeous pueblostyle buildings with these covered walkways that keep you out of the sun.
+The Plaza is a charming square surrounded by pueblo-style buildings and covered walkways that protect you from the strong New Mexico sun.

-In the center, there used to be this monument honoring soldiers, but it got taken down in 2020 during some protests – it’s still kinda a touchy subject with the locals.
+In the center, there used to be a monument honoring soldiers, but it was removed in 2020 during protests.

 Benches on the Plaza - the spot where Santa Fe pulses with calm